 In 1973, S.H.I.E.L.D. got into another clash with the Yellow Claw.
 Fury was grievously wounded.

 Valentina stayed by his bedside, correctly hoping that his incredible will to live would allow him to endure seemingly fatal wounds.
 Thus, she stopped a Yellow Claw assassin disguised as a nurse.
-Howbeit, the man killed himself once it was clear he couldn’t get past her.
+Howbeit, this man killed himself once it was clear he couldn’t get past her.

 Mere weeks later, the dread Dormammu started fusing his Dark Dimension with the Earth Dimension.
 People were randomly turning into giant demons as reality broke down.
 Led by a still convalescent Fury plus Allegra and Dugan, S.H.I.E.L.D. did what it could with stun weapons.

-Early in the fight, Valentina was herself turned into a demon, but Fury took her down with his non-lethal artillery.
+Early in the fight, Valentina was herself turned into a demon.
+But Fury took her down with his non-lethal artillery.
 Doctor Strange and the Avengers eventually repelled Dormammu, and everything returned to normal.